 Consumer search behavior has shifted from typing keywords into Google to asking questions inside AI-powered tools.
 According to Grand View Research, the GEO market is projected to grow from $886 million in 2024 to $7.3 billion by 2031, reflecting a 34% compound annual growth rate.
 The scale of this shift is measurable across every major AI platform and is already affecting organic traffic for real estate websites that have not adapted their content strategy.
+Social media plays a complementary role in AI discoverability, since social posts and profiles feed the third-party signal layer that AI search engines reference.
+The systems framework for that channel is in the best social media strategy for real estate agents reference.
+Video specifically feeds both the YouTube transcript layer that AI models cite and the third-party social signals, and the supporting data is at does video marketing work for real estate agents.

 | AI Platform | Usage Scale | Primary Function |